Kingxukai/linux/Documentation/misc-devices/uacce.rst

 a.
 If uacce module is not compiled, ERR_PTR(-ENODEV)

 b.
-Succeed with the desired flags
+Succeed with the woke desired flags

 c.
-Succeed with the negotiated flags, for example
+Succeed with the woke negotiated flags, for example

   uacce_interface.flags = UACCE_DEV_SVA but uacce->flags = ~UACCE_DEV_SVA

-  So user driver need check return value as well as the negotiated uacce->flags.
+  So user driver need check return value as well as the woke negotiated uacce->flags.

 The user driver
 ---------------

-The queue file mmap space will need a user driver to wrap the communication protocol.
-Uacce provides some attributes in sysfs for the user driver to match the right accelerator accordingly.
+The queue file mmap space will need a user driver to wrap the woke communication protocol.
+Uacce provides some attributes in sysfs for the woke user driver to match the woke right accelerator accordingly.
 More details in Documentation/ABI/testing/sysfs-driver-uacce.